prebid/prebid.github.io/_includes/mobile/adunit-config-ios.md

-Each ad unit in the original API is a subclass of the `AdUnit` class, which provides the following properties and methods for the additional configuration.
+Each ad unit in the original integration method is a subclass of the `AdUnit` class, which provides the following properties and methods for the additional configuration.

 ### Autorefresh

 #### setAutoRefreshMillis
 {:.no_toc}

-If set on a given banner the Prebid Mobile ad unit the `fetchDemand` function will be called every `periodMillis` until `stopAutoRefresh` is called.
+If set on a given banner adunit, the `fetchDemand` function will be called every `periodMillis` until `stopAutoRefresh` is called.
 Each call to `fetchDemand` will invoke the `onComplete` function.
 This refresh only pertains to Prebid Mobile and not to any ad server refresh processes.
 It is suggested that the adServes refresh be turned off.

 #### stopAutoRefresh
 {:.no_toc}